Written by Shaine Smith for Matcha in partnership with Visit Estes Park.

 Browse all of the Estes Park drinking establishments here.

 The outdoors dominates the activity here, from hiking in Rocky Mountain National Park to rock climbing in Lumpy Ridge.
 But if you’re looking to sample a little history without much work, head to the Knoll Willows Open Space Trail.
-It’s right downtown, and mile-long trail features some historic remains of early settlements and a cabin.
+It’s right downtown, and a mile-long trail features some historic remains of early settlements and a cabin.
 Dig a little deeper into the area history at MacGregor Ranch, a living history museum.
 This working ranch was started in the 1870s and showcases the early life of settlers and homesteaders in the Colorado Territory.
 The Estes Park Museum features more than 30,000 artifacts from the town’s history.
 There you can take advantage of Stories Under the Stars, a space where visitors can listen to recorded stories from Estes Park pioneers.

 Enos Mills is known as the “Father of Rocky Mountain National Park,” and he was instrumental in convincing the U.S. government to set aside large areas of public land for preservation.
 The Enos Mill Cabin was the home he built in 1885, and it’s been transformed into a museum to his many achievements.
 It’s open year-round, but by appointment only.
 Take the time to learn more about one of the lesser-known fathers of the environmental movement.